E-Drop/underdog/README.md

 ### 1.States and transitions

 #### 1.1 Write states
-- creat main.js
+- Creat main.js
 - Write build DOM function
 - Write main function
 - Call main function when load page
 - Build splash DOM
 - Write buttons for the splash
 - write build gameOver
-- build gameOver DOM
+- Build gameOver DOM
-- creat game.js
+- Creat game.js
-- build Game DOM
+- Build Game DOM
-- create canvas with width and height of the parent
+- Create canvas with width and height of the parent

 #### 1.2 Write transitions
-- write startGame in main
+- Write startGame in main
-- write destroy splash
+- Write destroy splash
-- write destroy game
+- Write destroy game
-- write destroy gameOver
+- Write destroy gameOver
-- write destroy main
+- Write destroy main

 ### Game
+- Write the loop
+- Start loop
+- Create new Player
+- Add event listeners
-- write the loop
+- Inside the loop update and draw

 ### Player
-- Write Player constructor with attributes and methods.
-Test.
+- Write Player constructor with attributes.
+- Write update and draw methods.
+- Write method set direction with eventListenner

 ### Enemy
-- Write Enemy constructor with attributes and methods.
-Test.
+- Write Enemy constructor with attributes.
+- Write update and draw methods.
+- Write check if in screen ??
 - Make ONE Enemy move to Player position.

 ### Collision
+- Write Player not out the canvas in the Player.update.

+### Enemy direction
+- Write method enemy goes were player is

+### Collision
-- Write Player not out the canvas.
+- Write Player not out the canvas in the Player.update.
 - Write collision Enemy and Player.
 Loose lives.

+### Lives and score
+- Update lives and score.

 ## Links